The School has extensive research efforts in optics, laser physics, optoelectronics and nonlinear optical phenomena, including:

 ANU hosts a comprehensive array of enabling technologies that enable the design of novel quantum materials and technologies.
 Our large suite of nanofabrication facilities include MOCVD growth systems, diagnostic capabilities and testing facilities, and features one of Australia’s leading nuclear physics establishments, the Heavy-Ion Accelerator Facility.

-Specifically in the optical domain is a new ANFF node at ANU, ANFF Optofab ACT.
+Specifically in the optical domain is an ANFF node at ANU, ANFF Optofab ACT.
 This node is dedicated to fast turn-around precision and full custom optical elements for research and industrial rapid product development, initially involving the fabrication of high performance custom coatings and small optics on our Veeco Spector dual ion beam system and Moore Nanotech single point diamond lathe.

 Physics at ANU has a proud history of commercialising our research.
 Current photonics-related spin-offs include laser manufacturers Hotlight Systems, quantum cybersecurity company Quintessence Labs and Quantum Brilliance, who are developing light-based quantum computing technology.
 More projects from Physics at ANU are on our Innovations page.